 But when you help them when they need help the most, we call it utang na loob.
 It has no price tag.
 We intend to repay you soon.

-Filipino workers consider it utang na loob you do good to them.
+Filipino workers consider it utang na loob when you do good for them.
 An employee got promoted because you had coached and mentored him.
 That promotion allowed him to send his children to college.